thi-ng/genart-api/README.md

 every feature of every platform, which would cause feature creep, bloat and unsustainable maintenance effort.

-Art works requiring/relying on advanced integrations with a specific platform are naturally highly dependent on those platform features, and so would not benefit from a more platform-independent approach in any way.
-Therefore we consider these use cases as out-of-scope.
+Artworks requiring or relying on advanced integrations with a specific platform are naturally highly dependent on those platform features, and so would not benefit from a more platform-independent approach in any way.
+Therefore, we consider these use cases as out-of-scope.

-However, the proposed system is designed to be extensible in several ways which enable a number of platform-specific extensions which can be highly beneficial to all parties involved when adopted and can supported in an unintrusive way.
+However, the proposed system is designed to enable platform-specific extensions in several ways, which can highly benefit all parties involved when adopted and can be supported unintrusively.
+For example, a platform/device can provide sensor input and expose it through a custom parameter type, allowing a mock implementation to be provided when running elsewhere.

 ## Core API